Fit and Proper Checks (SMCR)

 - appointed representatives (ARs) acting as agent for FCA authorised firms

 Banking Firms and Insurers started submitting data during September 2019.
-However, all other FCA regulated firms will need to start submitting data as of 9 December 2019.
+However, submitting data was mandated for all FCA regulated firms since 9th December 2019.

 See how we can help with your SMCR compliance.